 Author's Saving Throw: When Nicci originally appeared, she didn't look at all like her book incarnation and did not wear black.
 Then she was resurrected in a blonde body.
-Then she became Badass.
+Then she became badass.
 Then, for the season finale, she put on a black dress.

 Engaging Chevrons: When Kahlan uses her Mind Control "Confession" power on a person the first time, the clouds part, the sky darkens, thunder rumbles, her eyes go black, and she passes out for nearly a minute.
 Averted, in that the production quickly tones it down for subsequent uses.
 By the second season, she barely breaks her stride.

-In the episode "Home," Rahl, as part of a spell inflicting a Lotus-Eater Machine on Richard, ends up roleplaying as an old girlfriend of Richard's.
+In the episode "Home," Rahl, as part of a spell inflicting a Lotus-Eater Machine on Richard, ends up role-playing as an old girlfriend of Richard's.

 And apparently the Keeper and the Creator were once lovers.
 Part of the reason he wants to end all life is he's jealous of the affection she shows to them.
-And in "Creator", he desperately tries to have her avatar dragged into the Underworld to be with her again.
+And in "Creator", he desperately tries to have her avatar dragged into the Underworld to be with him again.

 There's also quite a bit when Nicci is forcing Richard to lead her to the Stone of Tears.

 The second season marks a noticeable improvement.
 The series becomes darker and there is much more suffering for both the main cast and the people around them.
 The D'Haran army, now leaderless, has turned to pillaging and terrorizing villages and towns, each commander fashioning himself into a warlord.
-There is also some (very welcomed) character development, especially with regards to Richard: he no longer carries the Idiot Ball all the time and at several points displays downright tactical genius (tracking the movements of invisible wizard-monsters by the tracks they leave in the mud; the way he both had the Sister of Dark captured AND got out of the Sisters of Light monastery).
-The addition of Cara to the main cast has also improved the series, since she is not only eye candy but has an interesting character development arc of her own.
+There is also some (very welcomed) character development, especially with regards to Richard: he no longer carries the Idiot Ball all the time and at several points displays downright tactical genius (tracking the movements of invisible wizard-monsters by the tracks they leave in the mud; the way he both had the Sister of Dark captured AND got out of the Sisters of the Light's monastery).
+The addition of Cara to the main cast also improved the series, since she is not only eye candy but has an interesting character development arc of her own.

 After several teasing shots of the Mord-Sith giving each other sponge baths, the two in question kiss in a later scene.
 Can also qualify as Fanservice.
 Cara's reaction to Triana's death in the Season One finale might suggest more to that relationship in the show, especially in light of "Eternity" and Cara's canon relationship with Dahlia.
 Let's just say the Sisters of the Agiel are all really close "friends".

 Tear Jerker: The end of the first part of the second season finale.
 We've gotten to know Cara as a tough, no nonsense Mord-Sith who had nearly all her kindness and compassion beaten out of her.
-Then we're introduced to a Cara who got to live the peaceful life of a schoolteacher, and raising two young children with the man of her dreams... seconds before Zedd needs to turn back time and give her back the life she used to have as a Mord-Sith.
+Then we're introduced to a Cara who got to live the peaceful life of a schoolteacher and has two young children with the man of her dreams... seconds before Zedd needs to turn back time and give her back the life she used to have as a Mord-Sith.
 Seeing Cara, bound, confused, panicking, and pleading for the sake of her children is... hard to watch.